-Your puppy is sure to become a regular fixture of your household, one with their own personality but an obvious and deep love for you and your family also.
+Your puppy is sure to become a permanent fixture of your household, one with their own personality but an obvious and deep love for you and your family also.
 But of course, a puppy isn’t completely independent.
-You will need to be responsible with one.
+You will need to be responsible for one.
 Bringing a new puppy into the household can bring with it its own set of challenges.
 For advice with this and more, consider the following:

 Vaccinations & Vet Costs

 It’s extremely important to have your puppy vaccinated correctly.
 Vets will provide this service for a free.
 When purchasing from a breeder or shelter, you will also require an itemized list of their medical work, to ensure that all is documented well if you need to return to have their health checked on.
 Vet costs can be expensive, especially when dealing with multiple visits.
 You will need to prepare your payment, and ensure that you are able to meet those demands.
 Just like in humans, health issues with a small puppy can quickly develop over time if not corrected or medicated, and this might lead to their suffering or a range of strange behaviours.
 Be sure to have them checked even after purchasing from a reliable breeder, just in case.
 Finding reliable dog crate information can also ensure that you are able to transport them to the vet in the safest manner possible.